sogaiu/janet-examples/doc/janetuary-examples-2025.md

 * [Escaping in Filenames](#escaping-in-filenames) - to be aware that
   there are some cases where the filename to include in the PR might need a bit of massaging.

+* [Example Content](#example-content) - to get some hints about what kinds of examples might be helpful as well as what to do if you discover something that seems amiss or odd.

 ### The Detailed Version